Continuous-time Risk-sensitive Reinforcement Learning via Quadratic Variation Penalty: Applications

 In the numerical experiments, the model configurations are $\sigma=0.3$, $\mu=0.1$, $r=0.02$, $\gamma=2$, $T=1$, $x_0=1$, the time-discretization size is $\Delta t=0.01$.
 The number of episodes in each simulation run is $10^5$.

 I use two sets of tuning parameters that correspond to two situations in Theorem \ref{thm:regret merton} to illustrate.
-In the first setting, the temperature parameter is fixed as $\lambda=3$, and the step size $a_{\psi,n}$ decays as $n^{-1}$ and $b_n,c_n$ grows at the rate $\log n$.
+In the first setting, the temperature parameter is a fixed constant, and we take it as $\lambda=3,1,0.3$, and the step size $a_{\psi,n}$ decays as $n^{-1}$ and $b_n,c_n$ grows at the rate $\log n$.
 In the second setting, the temperature parameter decays as $\lambda n^{-1/2}$, and the step size $a_{\psi,n}$ decays as $n^{-1/2}$, $b_n$ is a fixed small constant, and $c_n$ grows at the rate $\log n$.
 I repeat the simulation runs for 1000 times to estimate the mean squared error or the mean equivalent relative wealth of the learning algorithm.

 Figure \ref{fig:merton 1} illustrates the performance of the algorithm under the first tuning parameters setup.
 This setup satisfies the conditions in Theorem \ref{thm:convergence of merton} and Theorem \ref{thm:regret merton}~(a).
-The left panel shows the convergence rate of MSE almost match the theoretical results.
+The left two panels show the convergence rate of MSE almost match the theoretical results.
 The accumulated ERWL on the right panel (in the log-log scale) does not grow linearly.
+In particular, when $\lambda$ is too small ($\lambda=0.3$), the algorithm incurs larger error in the long run; whereas, the rate of convergence of the mean squared error of the learned $\psi_{1,n}$ is the same.
+The reason that the mean squared error of the learned $\psi_{2,n}$ does not exhibit the same convergence rate when $\lambda=0.3$ is either because the initial learning rate is not large enough or the number of episodes is still large enough to visualize the order.

 Figure \ref{fig:merton 2} illustrates the performance of the algorithm under the first tuning parameters setup.
 This setup satisfies the conditions in Theorem \ref{thm:regret merton}~(b).
 It is interesting to notice that here that the MSE of $\psi_{1,n} - \psi_1^*$ also decays almost at the rate of $n^{-1}$, however, in the proof, this rate is only $\tilde{O}(n^{-1/2})$.\footnote{Proving a faster convergence rate of MSE is possible by a more careful analysis on the variance of the increment term, which would also decays in $\lambda_n^2$.} A faster convergence rate in the mean of the learned policy cannot further improve the order of the accumulated ERWL because the variance in the learned policy cannot be further reduced.
+When the temperature parameter also decays in the number of episode, the value of initial temperature also has similar impact as in Figure \ref{fig:merton 1}.
+Moreover, in this case, the accumulated ERWL when initial temperature is lower also tends to be smaller.
+This is because in this case, ERWL is calculated for the stochastic policy; and lower temperature implies lower variance in the policy, and hence improves its performance.